 "She plays like a man." -praise by the composition teacher Carl Friedrich Zelter in a letter to Goethe

 Dubbed Europe’s “Queen of the Piano”, Clara Schumann (1819-1896) was one of the most important pianists of the 19th century and a peer of such giants as Liszt, Thalberg and Anton Rubinstein.
 She was one of the first artists along with Franz Lizst to start giving solo concerts without assisting artists and perform from memory.
-Robert Schumann became her father Friedrich Wieck’s student when Clara was 11, and ten years later he and Clara wed after a court battle with her father, who refused to consent to their marriage.
-Although their life together began in a true pursuit of a family and artistic partnership, overtime Robert’s creative life took precedent over Clara’s.
+Robert Schumann became her father’s (Friedrich Wieck’s) student when Clara was 11.
+Ten years later, after Friedrich refused to consent to their marriage, Robert and Clara wed after battling him in court.
+Although their life together began in a true pursuit of a family and artistic partnership, over time Robert’s creative life took precedent over Clara’s.
 Her family duties as a mother of eight and a main breadwinner of the household limited her time for creative output.
-Robert’s tragic demise into mental illness and the consequent early death was one of several tragedies in Clara’s life.
+Robert’s tragic demise into mental illness and consequent early death was one of several tragedies in Clara’s life.
 Four of her children predeceased her and one son was incarcerated in a mental hospital for over 40 years.
 She supported her children and grandchildren by her earnings from concerts and teaching and spent her life championing the works of her late husband.